wazum/sluggi/README.md

 ### Re-apply URL Paths Recursively

-Right-click any page in the page tree and select **More options > Re-apply URL paths recursively** to regenerate URL paths for all descendant pages based on their current source fields (title, nav_title):
+Right-click any page in the page tree and select **More options > Re-apply URL paths recursively** to regenerate URL paths for all descendant pages based on their current source fields (e.g. title, nav_title):

 ![Context menu](Documentation/sluggi_context_update.png)